If you are looking for an easy vegan mushroom risotto, you have come to the right place!

 All of this to say, unless you are really craving, you may not want to make this dish at the end of a busy day as you should put a little TLC into it coming out right!

 I am also usually a fan of subbing water for vegetable broth in a pinch, but this is NOT the recipe for that!

-The vegetable broth is what will infuse the rice with flavor when making this vegan mushroom risotto.
+The vegetable broth is what will infuse the rice with flavor when making this vegetarian mushroom risotto.

 Do not skip out on using vegetable broth when making this!